Groundcover project update

 Herbs With Strong Scents

 They live under the shrubs in the back yard but they graze in the turf.
-So our cordial relationship is able to continue!
+So our cordial relationship is able to continue after the garden transformation is finished!